HomeArticle

 AI smart bracelet Spiro (Source/Enterprise)

 The product's functional logic is also restrained.
-Spiro is equipped with an IMU sensor and a microphone and has all - day sound recording function.
+Spiro is equipped with an IMU sensor and a microphone and has an all - day sound - recording function.
 The team has built a memory engine based on event segmentation.
-The user's experiences of the day will be divided into a continuous "event stream", and the system will add annotations at each node.
+The user's experiences of the day will be divided into continuous "event streams", and the system will add annotations at each node.
 For example, from the moment the user enters a coffee shop, sits down, chats with friends, and then gets up and leaves, this is defined as a complete event.

 Within the entire time window, information in dimensions such as ambient sound, intonation, conversation content (after transcription), pause length, and background noise will be extracted as structured data.